 It is evident that economics is driving this nonsense.
 Will the next step be describing lesions of the brain as being “neuralosis”?
 Or, how about describing a cause of death as being due to “corpuslosis” (condition of the body)?

 The computer techies talk about “garbage in, garbage out.”
 It does not take very much imagination to see that some of the fallout from the likes of coreopsis as a medical diagnosis will be the increased “garbaging” of future health care statistics and the decreasing reliability of healthcare related incidence and prevalence studies.

 One of today’s other unfortunate realities is that treating physicians, in the attempt to place the best interests of their patients first, will sometimes list an incorrect diagnosis as part of a well-intentioned effort to have the treatment approved and equally as important, to have such paid for by the patient’s insurance.

-All of this behavior demeans and undercuts the science, practice, as well as the ethics of patient care.
+All of this behavior demeans and undercuts the science and practice, as well as the ethics of patient care.
 While there may not be an easy answer to this dilemma the first productive step needs to be the identification of such nonsense.